stockpickslk/stockpickslk-github.io/index.md

-Welcome to my journey as a trader.
+Come join me on my journey as a trader.
 I hope you enjoy exploring the world of stock trading with me as I navigate through Colombo Stock Exchange, analyzing and selecting stocks based on thorough research and strategic insights.

 ## What You'll Find Here: